Maheep-gupta/Jspider-Notes/functions/notes.md

 }

 - if we haven't given the return type then it shows the <b> error : missing return type</b>
-- if we have given int the return type and we are returning the float value then it gives <b>error : type mismatch or not compatible</b>
+- if we have given int the return type, and we are returning the float value then it gives <b>error : type mismatch or not compatible</b>
 - we can call a function inside an expression, if it is returning some value,e.g  <b>int res=squar(a)+square(b)</b>
+- we shouldn't write anything after the return statement since the control will never go to that statement, and it will cause error and that code will become an unreachable code.